gisquick/gisquick-doc/user-manual/before-publishing.rst

 Paste the copied link for Gisquick plugin in here.
 The plugin is now installed in QGIS, you can check it in the list of installed plugins.
 A new icon |logo| should also appear in QGIS plugins toolbar.

+.. note:: The plugin link for the repository is available at https://gisquick.org/plugin.

+.. thumbnail:: ../img/publish/connect_gisq_to_qgis.gif

+    Connect QGIS to GISQUICK

+.. note:: The difference between GISQUICK and GISQUICK (with dbhash) is that the dbhash SQLite version is recommended when working with the Geopackage format.

 The plugin is now installed but not connected to the Gisquick publication server.
 To connect to server, click the icon |logo| in QGIS toolbar or go to tab ``Web`` - ``Gisquick`` - ``Configure``.